taneltorn/CoverHunterFolkERA/README.md

 ## Training

-CoverHunter includes a prepared configuration to train on the Covers80 dataset located in the 'egs/covers80' subfolder of the project.
+CoverHunter includes a prepared configuration to run a training session on the Covers80 dataset located in the 'egs/covers80' subfolder of the project.
+Important note: this default configuration that the CoverHunter authors provided is a nonsense or toy configuration that only demonstrates that you have a working project and environment.
+It uses the same dataset for both training and validation, so by definition it will rapidly converge and overfit.
 Specify the path to your training data as the one required command-line parameter:

 `python -m tools.train egs/covers80/`